So you did it. You bought those wireless headphones you wanted. You loved them. You listened to them daily. And then one side stops working. Nooooooo!

 But if neither of those apply…

-3) Buy a new set of wireless headphones
+3) Buy a New Set of Bluetooth Headphones

 If your warranty has expired and the cost of repair is steep, you might as well just replace your wireless headphones.
 You can always get a newer version of your old pair, or look for the best noise-cancelling headphones and choose from those.